Resilience at risk

 —-.

-The world is not on track in reducing vulnerabilities and risks if we look at progress within the Sendai Framework for Disaster Risk ReductionThe Sendai Framework for Disaster Risk Reduction -—
+The world is not on track to fully realise its potentials to reduce vulnerabilities and risks, as measured by progress within the Sendai Framework for Disaster Risk ReductionThe Sendai Framework for Disaster Risk Reduction -—

 – ‒